rob-derosa/org-transition/README.md

 ## Default Settings for GitHub Enterprise Cloud

-Below are the deault settings for a newly established GitHub Enterprise Cloud account.
+Below are the default settings for a newly established GitHub Enterprise Cloud account.
 Please consider using this as a comparison when migrating new organizations over to a new Enterprise Account as an understanding of what policies will need to be re-established or configured at the organization level.

  ### Repositories
 ![](/repositories.png)